zpolygon95/ColorMine/README.md

 the lack of existing libraries for java that intuitively trasform colorspace coordinates, and perform accurate comparisons thereof.

+## Building

+An *experimental* GNU Make file is included in the PolyColorMine directory, simply run `make` (or `make -s` if you like clean output) in that directory to compile all sources.
+Support for creating jar files with make is to be implemented.

+Run `make clean` to delete all compiled sources, and the `@sources` file

 ## List of Implemented Features

 +	Supports RGB